Arbor School Faculty and Staff 2025-2026

 Junior Teacher (1994-1995, 1997–2003); Administrative Assistant (2010 – present)

 Melissa taught grades K-3 for a decade, with seven of those years teaching the Juniors at Arbor, before leaving to be home with her own children.
-When her oldest began first grade at Arbor, Melissa returned to Arbor in a new role in the Office.
-You can find her helping across campus, in the K-3 classrooms or the Library.
+When her children were old enough to go to Arbor, Melissa returned to Arbor in a new role as an Administrative Assistant.
+You can find her in the Office or helping across campus.
 Melissa is known for always being willing to lend a hand, her organizational talents, and her warm personality and smile welcoming both students and parents to Arbor.